So You Want to Contribute…¶

 Learn more about launchpad from openstack launchpad doc.

 Triaging newly submitted bugs to confirm they really are bugs, gather missing information, and to suggest possible solutions is one of the most important contributions that can be made to any open source project.

-Leave comments on the story if you have questions or ideas.
-If you are relatively certain about a solution, add the steps of that solution as tasks on the story.
+Leave comments on the bug if you have questions or ideas.
+If you are relatively certain about a solution, add the steps of that solution as tasks on the bug.

-If submitting a change related to a story, the gerrit system will
+If submitting a change related to a bug, the gerrit system will

 Like other OpenStack projects, Placement uses gerrit to facilitate peer code review.
 It is hoped and expected that anyone who would like to commit code to the Placement project will also spend time reviewing code for the sake of the common good.
 The more people reviewing, the more code that will eventually merge.

 See How to Review Changes the OpenStack Way for an overview of the review and voting process.

 There is a small group of people within the Placement team called core

 reviewers.
 These are people who are empowered to signal (via the